 The holiday and Christmas season is upon us and Northern California is filled with a plethora of family-friendly activities.
-Whether you’re soaring with Santa above San Francisco in the world’s largest airship, waving at surfing Santa from the shores of Capitola, or meandering through historic Christmas Villages draped in holiday lights, Northern California offers something for everyone.
-Here are our best holiday and Christmas events in Northern California.
+Whether you’re soaring with Santa above San Francisco in the world’s largest airship, waving at surfing Santa from the shores of Capitola, or meandering through the historic Christmas Villages of Nevada City, Northern California offers something for everyone.
+Here are our favorite holiday and Christmas events for NorCal families this holiday season.

 Ride the Rails with Santa

 Northern California Christmas trains are popular events that sell out quick.
 During the months of November and December, numerous train companies offer young guests the opportunity to meet Santa in vintage passenger cars decked with dazzling lights and holiday swag.
 Napa Valley Wine Train’s Santa Trains, pictured above, combines the best of worlds, a mother’s love of wine and a child’s love of Santa.
 The Polar Express in Sacramento (should you be lucky enough to have already secured tickets for the often sold-out event) gives out the “first gift of Christmas” — a sleigh bell — to each passenger.
 On the return trip, all join in and sing Christmas carols when pulling into the station at the California State Railroad Museum.
 Sacramento & Sierra Christmas Trains carry not just Santa, but elves, storytellers, musicians, hot cocoa, and cookies.
 The Niles Canyon Railway Train of Lights features 15 train cars draped in holiday lights.
 The Christmas Train to Willits is a 90 minute merry treat for pajama clad passengers.
 Roaring Camp Railroads offers the children of Santa Cruz not just one, but two holiday trains departing directly from the Santa Cruz Boardwalk: Santa Cruz Holiday Lights Train and Chanukah Train.

 Explore where to catch the Polar Express.